How to Find a Great Local Florist Online

 Here’s how to go about finding a great local florist.

 The good news is there are lots of true local florists online.
 The bad news is that locating them has become more difficult, as more and more non-floral sites are adding flowers to their offerings.
-It’s the changing face of retail consumers are faced with.
+It has made things more confusing for consumers, rather than simpler.

 - Sometimes it was very difficult to locate a florist that served the recipient’s delivery area.
 It usually happened when the delivery address was in a remote or rural area.